brianpburns/masters-leaderboard/README.md

 ## Feature Flags

 The phase of selection needs to be updated manually.
-There are two places that need to be changed:

-1. process.env.SELECTION_PHASE
-2. The initial state for `selectionPhase` in `global-slice/index`
+The initial state for `selectionPhase` in `global-slice/index` needs to be changed.